Did Jesus Christ promise believers that upon their deaths, they would receive mansions in heaven?

 - Jeremiah 36:10: “Then Baruch read from the book the words of Jeremiah in the house of the LORD, in the chamber of Gemariah the son of Shaphan the scribe.”

-He had spoken of this on several earlier occasions.
+Jesus had spoken of the reward His disciples would eventually receive on several earlier occasions.
 On one instance, Peter, speaking on behalf of the 12 apostles, essentially asked Jesus, “What’s in it for us, after we’ve given up so much to be Your followers?”
 Jesus’ reply at that time:

 “Assuredly I say to you, that in the regeneration, when the Son of Man sits on the throne of His glory, you who have followed Me will also sit on twelve thrones, judging the twelve tribes of Israel” (Matthew 19:28).